-Insurers need to balance their policies with the increasingly common payouts as a result of the breaches, so increased cost of insurance is an inevitable consequence of the breaches.
+Insurers need to balance their policies with the increasingly common payouts as a result of the breaches, so increased cost of insurance is an inevitable consequence.
 In practice, the insurers are now looking for mechanisms to make their risk estimates more accurate and adjust their insurance premiums to reflect the current situation.

 I recently discussed this topic with Tom Dugas, Assistant Vice President and CISO at Duquesne University.
 He highlighted a new approach taken by the insurance companies to justify the increase in premiums.
 Insurers are looking at the organization's external services by acquiring network scans performed by a third party.
 The larger the infrastructure footprint you present to the world, the longer the report is likely to be, so large public universities are even more likely to be experiencing this.

 The open and vulnerable services in your network are then considered part of the organization's attack surface.
-Even if they are not currently vulnerable and are managed according to best practices, this is often the case.
+Even if they are not currently vulnerable and are managed according to best practices.
 Services with known vulnerabilities are naturally considered to be an even higher risk.
 They should have been taken care of in any case.
-As a result of these external attack surface reports, some insurers' premiums for cyber insurance policy renewals have been jacked up by 200% or more in some cases.
+As a result of these external attack surface reports, some insurers' premiums for cyber insurance policy renewals have been jacked up by more than 200%.

 So, what can you do today to reduce your exposure?
 You should definitely batten down the hatches and remove access to any unnecessary or vulnerable services.
 You can keep track of these by adding a layer of third-party validation of your security efforts.
 What third-party monitoring sees is likely similar to what would be in the report that the insurance company acquires.
 While your premiums may still go up, you will definitely have more leverage in the negotiation.